oconnorir/bia-app-2/README.md

 # Bia

-[Bia](https://bia-grocery-app.herokuapp.com/) is a grocery list app created using React and Redux with a [Node API](https://github.com/oconnorir/bia-api-2) that serves up the data.
+[Bia](https://bia-grocery-app.herokuapp.com/) is a grocery list app created using React and Redux with a [REST API](https://github.com/oconnorir/bia-api-2) that serves up the data.
 I ran both locally during development and now they are hosted on Heroku.

 ### `Who is Bia for`